danmayer/danmayer.github.com/_posts/2013-12-01-configuring-osx-mavericks-dev-machine.md

 # After Xcode, install / run Boxen

-Installing boxen will take a long time, so you can continue any download and configuration steps while it runs although some things you want to install are dependant on boxen completing.
+Installing Boxen will take a long time, so you can continue any download and configuration steps while it runs although some things you want to install are dependent on Boxen completing.

 * [Boxen setup steps](https://github.com/boxen/our-boxen)